StephenDRoberts/hacking_notes/XSS/Zseano_Bypassing_Filters.md

 If everything is encoded then it just might not be vulnerable

 Look for interesting endpoints.
 Try all the features to test.

+Try inputting Hex encoded payloads - does it do anything with them or are they simply reflected back?

+Try svg tag instead of img src.
+Try "onbeforescriptexecute"

+Test for XSS everywhere then look/search for it later.